orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

       "EnableSsl" : false,               // New in release 3.0
       "MaximumConnectionRetries" : 10,   // New in release 3.0
       "ConnectionRetryInterval" : 5,     // New in release 3.0
-      "IndexConnectionsCount" : 1        // New in release 4.0
+      "IndexConnectionsCount" : 1,       // New in release 4.0
-    },
+      "TransactionMode": "SERIALIZABLE"  // New in beta version (not released yet) },
     "Plugins" : [
       "/home/user/orthanc-databases/BuildPostgreSQL/libOrthancPostgreSQLIndex.so",